 This so-called “red flag law” in Colorado (and in other states) is brazenly unconstitutional on its face.
 And, the fact that some local judge can arbitrarily make the decision as to whether or not they’ll sign an order to remove someone’s guns without due process should have every law-abiding gun owner in Colorado (and other states that have similar laws) terrified.
 Anybody can just go into a police station and say, “so and so scares me and I think he should have his guns taken away,” and then it goes to some local judge who makes the arbitrary decision.
 Crazy!!
 This is the kinda crap that happens when Democrats are in power.
 The raise your taxes, increase the size and scope of government, and take away your freedoms.
 Unreal…

-Uncategorized and tagged Big government, Colorado, Gun Control, Gun rights, Guns, political correctness, Politics, Red Flag Law, Second Amendment, Second Amendment Rights on .
+Uncategorized and tagged Big government, Colorado, Gun Control, Gun rights, Guns, political correctness, Politics, Red Flag Law, Second Amendment, Second Amendment Rights on January 13, 2020 by .

 Leave a comment